logankilpatrick/wgschool/content/bash/bash-04-tar-gzip.md

 Unlike an SSD or a hard drive on your laptop, the filesystem on HPC cluster was designed to store large files, ideally with parallel I/O. As a result, it handles any large number of small I/O requests (reads or writes) very poorly, sometimes bringing the I/O system to a halt.
-For this reason, we strongly recommend that users do not store thousands (or more) individual files -- instead you should pack them into a small number of large archives.
+For this reason, we strongly recommend that users do not store many thousands of small files -- instead you should pack them into a small number of large archives.
 This is where the archiving tool `tar` comes in handy.

 ## Working with `tar` and `gzip/gunzip` (8 min)